To indulge in a digital signage transformation these insights are a great place to start. We've added some new studies and statistics for 2019.

-Digital signage is a bit like what social media was seven or eight years ago.
-You know, when your boss would shout ‘we need Snapchat!’ and you’d quickly scrabble for your phone to download this new and mysterious thing.
+Digital signage is a bit like what social media was a few years ago.
+You know, when your boss would shout "we need Snapchat!" and you’d quickly scrabble for your phone to download this new and mysterious thing.

-Well digital signage is part of a new digital transformation for nearly all industries.
+Well digital signage is part of digital transformation for nearly all industries.
 We don’t say that lightly, but it’s there in cold, hard statistics for anyone who’s brave enough to look.

-A recent study from Russell Reynolds Associates found that at least 30% (and often more) executives from all industries are anticipating moderate or massive digital disruption in the next 12 months.
+A study from Russell Reynolds Associates found that at least 30% (and often more) executives from all industries are anticipating moderate or massive digital disruption.

 What this doesn’t tell you is that digital signage is a tool every one of these industries is beginning to adopt.
-Healthcare, retail, technology, nonprofit, education, corporate offices - how many other digital means are out there that can encompass all things for such a variety of industries?
+Healthcare, retail, technology, nonprofit, education, corporate offices - a variety of industries all adopting the same tool for communication.
 It’s an exciting place to be.

-It's also incredibly simple to setup.
-Which is game-changing for companies who were once reliant on expensive consumer-grade hardware and impossibly difficult content management systems.
+Digital signage is also incredibly simple to setup.
+Which is game-changing for companies who were once reliant on specialist hardware and impossibly complicated content management systems.
+Now, with any media player like an Amazon Fire TV Stick, you can easily turn any screen into a visual noticeboard.

 1. Over 40% of shoppers say that digital displays can change what they buy because relevant information is served close to the point of purchase.